Mandarsir24/Food-Ordering-Management-Project-/README.md

 # Food-Ordering-Management-Project-
-With an online food ordering system, you can accept and manage online orders for delivey for takeaway orders. customers view a digital menu, such as app or website , and place and pay online. venues then receive the order information via their preferred online food ordering platform and prepare the order for delivery or customerpickup. the Online Food Ordering System Database Management Project is a comprehensive software solution designated to streamline and optimize the operations of a food delivery and takeout service.
+With an online food ordering system, you can accept and manage online orders for delivery for takeaway orders. customers view a digital menu, such as app or website , and place and pay online. venues then receive the order information via their preferred online food ordering platform and prepare the order for delivery or customer pickup. the Online Food Ordering System Database Management Project is a comprehensive software solution designated to streamline and optimize the operations of a food delivery and takeout service.
-This project encomoasses the entire spectrum of managing customer information, cuisine categories, employees,chef,ingredients,fooditem, beverages,deliveries,orders, and payments within the online food ordering ecosystem.
+This project encompasses the entire spectrum of managing customer information, cuisine categories, employees, chef, ingredients, fooditem, beverages,deliveries,orders, and payments within the online food ordering ecosystem.

 ## **Key Components**